malcolm-content/malcolm-content/README.md

-Experimental small-tech research studio created to explore code, tools, products and services using sustainable and ethical business practices through the utilisation of open source tools and methodologies.
+Minimal Click is an experimental small-tech research studio created to explore code, tools, products and services using sustainable and ethical business practices through the utilisation of open source tools and methodologies.

+My name is Malcolm Content.